-Note: This page contains side effects data for the generic drug ascorbic acid / iron polysaccharide.
-It is possible that some of the dosage forms included below may not apply to the brand name Rexavite 150.
+Note: This document contains side effect information about ascorbic acid / iron polysaccharide.
+Some of the dosage forms listed on this page may not apply to the brand name Rexavite 150.

 Gastrointestinal side effects of ascorbic acid have included nausea, diarrhea, abdominal cramps, and esophagitis.
 Gastrointestinal side effects of iron polysaccharide have been reported the most frequently.
 They have included nausea, vomiting, diarrhea, constipation, abdominal pain, flatulence, and heartburn.[Ref]

 Hyperoxaluria with ascorbic acid is reported to be dose-related.[Ref]

 Conditional scurvy is reported to occur following excessive doses of ascorbic acid over a prolonged period of time.
 The mechanism of action for this condition is thought to be that large doses of ascorbic acid condition the patient over time for rapid clearance of ascorbic acid resulting in scurvy.
 The plasma levels of ascorbic acid appear to remain within normal limits.
 The actual existence of conditional scurvy remains controversial.

 Iron overload (i.e., hemosiderosis) has been reported in patients genetically predisposed, or have underlying disorders, that augment the absorption of iron.
 It has also occurred following administration of excessive parenteral iron therapy, combination of oral and parenteral iron, or in patients with hemoglobinopathies that were erroneously diagnosed as iron deficiency anemia.
 Hemosiderosis is treated with repeated phlebotomy or long-term administration of deferoxamine.
 The liver is particularly susceptible to toxicity in iron-overload states.[Ref]